Life Quality Index: Life Quality Index as a Tool for Managing Risk

-Through numerous case studies and worked examples, it has been shown how the Life Quality Index can be used to assist decision-makers in evaluating the effectiveness of regulations and activities aimed at reducing risk to life, health and the environment.
+Through numerous case studies and worked examples, it has been shown how the Life Quality Index can be used to assist decision-makers in evaluating the effectiveness of regulations and activities aimed at reducing risk to life and the environment.
 The LQI is a versatile tool that can be used to assess a wide range of risk management problems.
 The examples of application of LQI include: